philibern/outlook/exchange/docs-conceptual/enablenewoutlookforwindowsifoutlookforwebisblocked.md

 ## Blocking Outlook for Web for users with Conditional access

+> [!NOTE]
+> Setting this Conditional Access Policy will also block access to Teams on the browser (Teams desktop application will not be impacted).

 1. Go to portal.azure.com

 1. Open the __Microsoft Entra Conditional Access__ page, select the __Policies__ tab and click __New Policy__